lananovikova10/help-documentation/help-module/topics/APIs.md

 # APIs

-This is the top-level directory for all externally-visible APIs, plus some private APIs under `internal/` directories.
+This is the top-level directory for all externally visible APIs, plus some private APIs under `internal/` directories.
 See API Style Guide for more information.